 Embryo cells with an equal number of chromosomes are called “euploid,” and those with unequal chromosomes are termed “aneuploid.”
 Some sources say that chromosome defects result in pregnancy loss or miscarriages and failure of ART procedures.

-Any couple can have these defects, and the risk increases 25% -28% with the woman’s increasing age.
+At Ziva fertility Clinic Hyderabad, we found that any couple can have these defects, and the risk increases 25% -28% with the woman’s increasing age.
 An abnormal embryo mostly fails to attach to the lining of the uterus, and even though it is attached, it might lead to pregnancy loss, stillbirth, premature birth, or the baby being born is at risk of disabilities.

 Some benefits of PGS include: